liamca/react-autocomplete-demo/README.md

 Start the server by running `yarn start` command

-The UI expects elastic search to be running on 9200 port.

 ### Customizing the Sample

 This sample includes a search query that works with an existing Azure Search index.
 It allows you to search for cities stored in the index, so if you type 'sea' it will list "Seattle" and "Seatac".